 The support to Focus Schools is designed to address poor performance in targeted subgroups.
-Because of this and the discussion in Section 2.A.i., a Focus school will exit Focus status when it (1) demonstrates that it is making progress in improving student achievement on the Maryland State Assessment in the area(s) that caused that status originally; (2) advance two (2) Strands or fall within Strand 2 on the Maryland School Progress Index and maintain that status for two consecutive years; and (3) For a school to exit Focus status, the school must no longer be in the top 10% of schools with a gap.
+Because of this and the discussion in Section 2.A.i., a Focus School will exit Focus status when it (1) no longer has the largest within-school gaps between the highest achieving subgroup or subgroups and the lowest-achieving subgroup or subgroups; (2) demonstrates that it is making progress in improving student achievement on the State Assessment in the area(s) that caused that status originally; and (3) must no longer be in the top 10% of schools with a gap.
 Rather than create a broad goal of just "making progress", the gap must in fact be reduced to exit Focus status.
-Maryland is currently not serving any Title I high schools with a graduation rate of <60%.

-Should Maryland identify Title I high schools as Focus schools in the future, an additional exit component would include a graduation rate of 70% or above for two (2) or more consecutive years.
-If a school is no longer a Title I school they would also be exited from focus school status.
+Title I high schools with a graduation rate of <60% will exit Focus status following the aforementioned criteria and would have to have a graduation rate of 70% or above for two (2) or more consecutive years.
+If a school is no longer a Title I school it would also be exited from Focus School status.